-5 smart actions for the new year
+5 smart financial actions for the new year

-Start 2024 on a strong note by reviewing this beginning-of-the-year financial checklist.
+Start 2026 strong with this beginning-of-the-year checklist.

 The new year is a great time to reflect, revisit priorities and take actions — big and small — to help you stay on track to reach your financial goals.

-As you consider your financial situation for 2024, your Ameriprise financial advisor is here to help identify strategies that can keep you focused and moving forward.
+As you consider your financial situation for 2026, your Ameriprise financial advisor is here to help identify strategies that can keep you focused and moving forward.

 Here are five smart actions to consider: